 Businesses that are already running workloads on the hybrid cloud are reporting significant financial benefits.
-Respondents to a recent EMC-sponsored IDG Global survey reported that their IT costs had dropped by 24 percent.
+Respondents to a recent Dell EMC-sponsored IDG Global survey reported that their IT costs had dropped by 24 percent.
 Increasing the number of workloads in the hybrid cloud can help companies save even more, as respondents running more workloads reported even greater savings.

 Those savings can drive both innovation and revenue growth.
-Respondents to the EMC survey reported that on average, their organizations were reallocating 39 percent of such savings to new initiatives, including digital business technologies, mobile tech, Internet and cloud services, social media, and predictive analytics.
+Respondents to the Dell EMC survey reported their organizations were reallocating some of the savings to new initiatives, including digital business technologies, mobile tech, Internet and cloud services, social media, and predictive analytics.